 Tips for hunting nyala South Africa

 Larger nyala herds can be more difficult to stalk due to every member of the nyala herd being alert most of the time.
-Solitary males can become extremely wily and are very hard to hunt indeed.
+Solitary males are wily and are very hard to hunt.

-Nyala are part of the spiral horn family of antelope (Tragelaphus), making it almost as difficult to hunt as its cousins kudu and bushbuck.
-Great care must be taken not to make noise when moving in the bush.
-An ambush position usually leads to success.
+Nyala are part of the spiral horn family of antelope (Tragelaphus).
+It is almost as difficult to hunt as its cousins kudu and bushbuck.

 Best time of year to hunt nyala South Africa